GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-data-structures-python.md

 target="_blank">packing</a>.
 Single element tuples must have a comma after the element.
 Tuple elements are accessible with indexing.
-Slicing returns new tuples.
+Slicing returns new tuples, as does *, which repeats a tuple with functionality similar to strings.
 {% highlight python %}
 empty_tuple = ()